How Much Can You Save with a Geothermal Heat Pump?

 Other possible costs include the occasional heat pump maintenance needs that could arise.
 Though, for the most part, geothermal is a hands-off system, having a technician perform an annual checkup on your heat pump will ensure that your system is running at its best.

-Should a heat pump need replacing at some point within the 20-year lifespan of the system, this can cost around $350 on average.
+Should a heat pump need replacing at some point within the 20-year lifespan of the system, this can cost around the same as a new furnace.

 Expected Payback Period for Geothermal Heating and Cooling